 You might think that sleep supplements are a relatively new thing, but people have been using plants to help them sleep throughout history.
 Case in point: In traditional Chinese medicine (TCM), a fruit called jujube has been used to promote rest for thousands of years1—and it still holds a lot of promise for helping folks get their shut-eye.* Here's what to know about this funky fruit:

 Jujube's long history in the sleep space.

 Traditionally, Ling notes jujube is often used in TCM in an herbal formula called sour jujube decoction (or Suan Zao Ren Tang, 酸棗仁湯).
-It's been used since as early as 210 C.E. and combines five medicinal Chinese herbs, including suan zao ren (jujube seeds), fu ling, chuanxiong, zhimu, and gancao.
+It's been used since as early as 210 C.E. and combines five Chinese herbs, including suan zao ren (jujube seeds), fu ling, chuanxiong, zhimu, and gancao.

 How to take it.

 "[Jujube] is the best thing going for enhancing the quality of sleep," integrative medicine physician Robert Rountree, M.D., previously told mbg.
-He's recommended jujube to patients with sleep problems for years, adding, "One thing I particularly like about [it] is that it is also a food that is very gentle and doesn't knock people out or cause hangovers the morning after taking it."*
+He's recommended jujube to patients for years, adding, "One thing I particularly like about [it] is that it is also a food that is very gentle and doesn't knock people out or cause hangovers the morning after taking it."*

 mindbodygreen's formula pairs jujube with magnesium bisglycinate, a highly absorbable form of magnesium that helps promote a steady stream of relaxation, and PharmaGABA®, a neurotransmitter shown in clinical trials to enhance natural sleep quality.* The result?
 A deeper sleep, gentler wake-up, and all-around better bedtime experience that stands the test of time.*